iclr-blogposts/2026/_posts/2026-04-27-model-misspecification-in-sbi.md

 {% include figure.html path="assets/img/2026-04-27-model-misspecification-in-sbi/schmitt_et_al.png" class="img-fluid" %}
 <div class="caption">
-    Figure 2 (adapted from <d-cite key="schmitt_detecting_2024"></d-cite>): Simulated data is used to train a neural network to map into a latent space designed to detect misspecification.
+    Figure 3 (adapted from <d-cite key="schmitt_detecting_2024"></d-cite>): Simulated data is used to train a neural network to map into a latent space designed to detect misspecification.
 At inference time, the observed data is embedded mapped into the latent space to detect misspecification.
 </div>

 Schmitt et al. (2024) <d-cite key="schmitt_detecting_2024"></d-cite> focus on _detecting_ misspecification using learned summary statistics.
-Their method employs a summary network, $h_\psi(\mathbf{x})$, to encode both observed and simulated data into a structured summary space, typically following a multivariate Gaussian distribution.
+The method employs a summary network, $h_\psi(\mathbf{x})$, to encode both observed and simulated data into a structured summary space, typically following a multivariate Gaussian distribution.
 Discrepancies between distributions in this space are quantified using metrics like